bwcompton/EcoAssess/dev/implementation-plan.md

   click-to-toggle is enough; users expect to pick only a handful of parcels.
   Shift-drag is free (boxZoom disabled) if revisited.
 Easy to add later via rubber-band box → `st_intersects`.
 - **Parcel-union topology** (discovered 2026-05-20).
-MassGIS parcels have sub-mm slivers along shared boundaries (especially where roads/water bisect). `st_union` on certain combinations throws GEOS's "unable to assign free hole to a shell".
+Parcels fetched via the **ArcGIS REST FeatureServer** (`arc_select`) carry sub-mm slivers along shared boundaries — almost certainly a side effect of REST geometry quantization, since the same parcels exported from the authoritative MassGIS layer in ArcGIS Desktop don't trigger the issue (BC tested via the production app). `st_union` on certain combinations of REST-fetched parcels throws GEOS's "unable to assign free hole to a shell".
 Defensive recipe applied in the PoC dump and **required at the real-app union point**:
   ```r
   geoms <- st_make_valid(rbind_of_selected_parcels)
   poly  <- tryCatch(st_union(geoms),